 Students in this course will learn to produce short, simple texts on familiar topics and situations of work, study or leisure; learn about situations that can arise during travel or stay in a Spanish-speaking country; and describe experiences and events, dreams and plans, in order to to briefly give reasons and opinions.
 Course content varies each semester.

 This course presents a wide variety of information about Spain and its people.
 Topics include an introduction to the most important aspects of Spanish geography, history, politics, art history, and popular culture (bullfighting, flamenco, and music).
 This is an excellent option for the student wishing to gain a deeper understanding of the country and culture.
 Course content remains the same each semester.

-The recent history of Spain provides a well-acknowledged model of political and economic development.
-From the political point of view, Spain went from dictatorship to democracy under a monarchic system in a very smooth way.
-From an economic perspective, Spain´s economy has grown exponentially and what it used to be an underdeveloped country in the fifties turned into a modern economy during the eighties and nineties.
-This course will analyze the different parameters involved in this process.
+The recent history of Spain provides a well acknowledged model of political and economical development.
+From the political point of view Spain went from dictatorship to democracy under a monarchic system in a very smooth way.
+From an economical perspective, Spain´s economy has grown exponentially and what it used to be an underdeveloped country in the fifties turned into a modern economy during the eighties and nineties.
+This course will analyse the different parameters involved in this process.

 The role of the European Union within the international context has been more and more important in the last decades.
 This course focuses on the origins, development and current issues from a political and economic perspective.
 It deals with topics such as: unity and diversity in Europe, European institutions, multiculturalism and multilingualism, the difficulties of a common market, etc.